thib1984/ytdlmusic/README.md

 `` pip3 install --upgrade ytdlmusic``* to upgrade ytdlmusic directly with pip

-`` pip3 install -ytdlmusic:x.x.x``* to downgrade ytdlmusic to a specified version with pip
+`` pip3 install -upgrade ytdlmusic:x.x.x``* to upgrade/downgrade ytdlmusic to a specified version with pip

 `` pip3 install --upgrade youtube-dl``* to upgrade dependency youtube-dl